Klaryce/FinalYearProject/README.md

 The folder new_composition is the code package using the new version of composition handling, while the old_composition is the code package using the original (old) version of compositin handling.

-Enter the command "python mainfuncs.py" to run the code.
-The version of the code is Python 3.
-The command "python 3" is expected to be used if the default version of the command "python" is 2.
+Enter the command *python mainfuncs.py* to run the code.
+The Python version of the code is 3.
+The command *python3* is expected to be used if the default version of Python is 2.

 Available parameters: